 The Crystal Cabin Award 2020 decorates corporations, universities or individuals for outstanding achievements on the field of civil aircraft interior development.
 Several different categories allow for a wide range of possible entries, giving credit to the diverse nature of cabin construction and on-board systems.
 An independent Judging Panel, consisting of experts from airlines, academic institutions and manufacturers will decide upon the relative merits of all short-listed entries.
 The judging criteria will include technical innovation, success on the market and usability.
-Please submit your application from 9 September 2019 until 18 October 2019.
+Please submit your application from 9 September 2019 until 24 October midnight CET 2019.

 The entry rules are

 1. Any corporation, scientist, university, institution or individual natural person related with civil aviation industry, or airports may present an entry to participate in the Crystal Cabin Award.
 Applications from Airlines will also be welcome.
 Matriculated college and university students are allowed to apply for the category "University".
 If a student graduated recently and submits a concept she/ he worked out while being matriculated (the concept should not be older than one year), then that application can be accepted (confirmation of supervising professor required).